ahupowerdns/sobscan/README.md

 ```
 # birdc show route | tail -n +1 | cut -f1 -d" " > prefixes
 ```

+# Tools
+`dnsscan` scans a tiny part of the internet for nameservers & open resolvers.
+This tool is not functional for now.

+`makemap` maps the internet.

 ## Making the internet map
 `makemap` reads the prefixes and turns them into a 3D plot in a file called